-This is the comment page for three readings about social complexity:
+This was the comment page for three readings about social complexity:

 - How do neighborhoods form? by Michael E. Smith on Wide Urban World (2016) [image credit above of “Black Rock City”]